Entities. Semantic SEO. The Knowledge Graph. These are all essential components of modern SEO.

 Where Do Facts in the Knowledge Graph Come From?

-One key component of the method that Google uses to pull facts from are other content owners.
+One key component of the method that Google uses to pull facts from is other content owners.
 The knowledge panels claimed by these content owners is one source.

 It also includes a wide variety of sources that compile factual information (including public sources such as Wikipedia).